openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 1. Download the Intel® Distribution of OpenVINO™ toolkit package file from [Intel® Distribution of OpenVINO™ toolkit for Windows*](https://software.intel.com/en-us/openvino-toolkit/choose-download).
    Select the Intel® Distribution of OpenVINO™ toolkit for Windows* package from the dropdown menu.

 2. Go to the `Downloads` folder and double-click `w_openvino_toolkit_p_<version>.exe`.
 In the opened window, you can select the folder where installer files will be placed.
 The directory will be referred to as <INSTALL_DIR> elsewhere in the documentation.
-Once the files extracted, you should see the following dialog box open up:
+Once the files are extracted, you should see the following dialog box open up:

    @sphinxdirective